Featured

 Extraordinary providences and the existence of God

 I propose an easier argument for the existence of God than you have probably heard so far.
-There are a few standard arguments for the existence of God, but not everyone can understand them.
-They are known as the ontological argument (the most perfect Being necessitates His existence), the teleological argument (design and fine-tuning implies …
+Historically, there are a few standard arguments for the existence of God, but not everyone can understand them.
+They are known as the ontological argument (the most perfect Being necessitates His existence), the teleological argument (design and fine-tuning …

 Continue reading Extraordinary providences and the existence of God